 Each section of the novel begins with a quote from a different writer's interpretation of the Rapunzel tale.
 In addition to Charlotte-Rose de la Force's version, do you have any other favorite retellings, or ones that gave you special insight into how to proceed with your own?

-The opening scene in which Charlotte-Rose is forced to leave Versailles and banished to the abbey at Gercy-en-Brie reminded me of Sarah Dunant's wonderful Sacred Hearts, in which a young Italian woman rails against being imprisoned in a nunnery against her will.
-(I'd be curious if you've read it!)
+The attention-grabbing opening scene in which Charlotte-Rose is forced to leave Versailles and banished to the abbey at Gercy-en-Brie reminded me somewhat of Sarah Dunant's wonderful Sacred Hearts, in which a young Italian woman rails against being imprisoned in a nunnery against her will.
 In both your novel and hers, I was left with the strong impression of how few choices women had back then, in Europe of the 16th and 17th centuries.
-Why did you decide to make this a theme of your work?
+How did you decide to make this a theme of your work?

 I love Sarah Dunant’s books!
 Sacred Hearts came out when I was already well into the writing of Bitter Greens, and helped lay to rest some of my worry that you couldn’t write a book full of suspense and mystery when the key characters are locked away from the world, whether enclosed in a convent or imprisoned in a tower.
 I also re-read her novel set in Venice, In the Company of the Courtesan, which is another favourite of mine.
 I think it is indeed true that both my work and Sarah Dunant’s work highlights how few choices women had in the 16th & 17th centuries, but then I also think it is impossible to write a novel set in that period and not grapple with this issue.
 Women were truly powerless in a way that we find difficult to comprehend now.
 In 17th century France, a woman who gave away one of her brooches to thank a maid could be imprisoned with theft if her husband disapproved, since women were not permitted to own property of any kind, and were legally owned by the men in their lives, first their fathers and then their husbands.
 So you see, it was not that I decided to make this an issue, it was more a matter of being true to the times.
 One of the amazing things about Charlotte-Rose de la Force and her peers is that were in their own way proto-feminists, wishing for freedom and legal rights, but cruelly constrained by the world in which they lived.
 Writing stories and holding literary salons was the only way in which they could rebel.